Imdabossou/archinstallconfig/notes.md

 #konsave -i konsave.knsv
 #konsave -a konsave

+## DNSMASQ DISABLED
+#If dnsmasq starts automatically it breaks qemu/kvm as it needs to start its own instance
+sudo systemctl enable dnsmasq

 ## Timeshift - issues if not configured before use

 ### @home subvolume not included in snapshots by default